 Industry: AMA Mundu Technologies – When agricultural effluents are transformed into pure water and recoverable material

 Finance: Microlux – First microfinance institution in Luxembourg

-All pitch was very creative and they all clearly demonstrated that the Third Industrial Revolution is already in progress in Luxembourg.
+All pitch was very creative, demonstrating that the Third Industrial Revolution was already in progress in Luxembourg.

 Discover the 18 projects presented at the Forum here.

 Third Industrial Revolution: from Theory to Practice

 IMS Luxembourg would like to support its members in implementing concrete measures tied to this strategic framework, thus promoting best practices across its network.
 To do so, IMS is organising six innovative events throughout 2018 and 2019.

 - FOOD: An interactive lunch took place on March 14th 2018, where IMS concretely illustrated the efforts undertaken by four companies in the Luxembourg food sector spanning sustainable development, traceability and waste prevention.
 Mr Camille Gira, Secretary of State for Sustainable Development, participated in this event and highlighted the opportunities to innovate at all levels of the food chain.

 - MOBILITY: The mobility of the Third Industrial Revolution in practice!
 The Positive Drive campaign has enabled a business district to experience many of the ingredients of reinvented mobility, including multimodality, digital and soft mobility.
 Many employees of IMS member organizations located in the Kirchberg area participated.
 This campaign's results and grand prize were announced, an opportunity to review tangible progress in mobility since the launch of the Third Industrial Revolution strategy in Luxembourg.